Why Neurotypical Emotional Advice Fails AuDHD Brains

 Rejection Sensitive Dysphoria (RSD) creates sudden, intense emotional pain in response to perceived rejection.
 Because the AuDHD brain often struggles with how autism and ADHD are related, the impulsivity of ADHD can make us lash out before the Autistic processing catches up.

-When RSD hits, assume your brain is hallucinating the intensity.
-The pain is real, but the narrative might not be.
 A helpful strategy is “Fact-Checking with a Delay.”
-Write down the grievance, but make a rule that you cannot send the text or say the words for 24 hours.
+Write down the grievance, but make a rule: you cannot send the text or say the words for 24 hours.
 Often, once the dopamine crash of the RSD passes, the urgency to react fades.

-How to Handle Delayed Emotional Processing
+4. Handling Delayed Emotional Processing

 The “Good Day Tax” is another form of delayed processing.
 High productivity or social masking on Tuesday often borrows energy from Wednesday and Thursday.
-If you have a high-energy day, assume you will need more rest the following day.
-This isn’t a mood swing; it’s energy accounting.

 Scripts for Explaining Your Needs to Partners/Family